-* Ford rises on upbeat production forecast for electric pickup (Updates to close)
+* Ford up on upbeat forecast for electric pickup production

-The U.S. central bank said last month it would end its pandemic-era bond buying in 2022, signaling at least three interest rate hikes for the year.
-Minutes from the meeting are expected to be released on Wednesday.
+The U.S. central bank in December said it would be ending its pandemic-era bond buying in 2022, signaling at least three rate hikes for the year.
+Minutes from the meeting is expected to be released on Wednesday.

-Ford Motor Co jumped after the automaker said it would nearly double annual production capacity for its red-hot F-150 Lightning electric pickup to 150,000 vehicles.
+Ford Motor Co added 2.6% after the automaker said it will nearly double annual production capacity for its red-hot F-150 Lightning electric pickup to 150,000 vehicles.

 General Electric Co rose 1.5% after Credit Suisse upgraded the conglomerate’s stock to “outperform” from “neutral”.

 Foot Locker Inc slipped 4.0% after J.P.
 Morgan downgraded the sports and footwear retailer’s stock to “underweight” from “neutral”.

 At 8:20 a.m.
 ET, Dow e-minis were up 140 points, or 0.38%, S&P 500 e-minis were up 16.5 points, or 0.34%, and Nasdaq 100 e-minis were up 38 points, or 0.23%.

 Meanwhile, data due at 10 a.m.
 ET is expected to show U.S. manufacturing activity eased last month from a reading of 61.1 in November.
 Economists polled by Reuters forecast the ISM Manufacturing PMI index to fall to 60.
 (Reporting by Shreyashi Sanyal and Devik Jain in Bengaluru; Editing by Maju Samuel)